 The 2020 Explorer will enter its sixth generation with significant updates, including the appearance of a gasoline-electric hybrid powertrain that's already in use in police fleets.
 Ford will offer five gasoline models, including base, XLT, Limited, the new Explorer ST, and Platinum.

-For the pharmaceutical sales and construction fleets that use it, the Explorer provides plenty of benefits and features, especially the roomy interior, comfort, and capabilities that support longer trips and minimize driver fatigue.
-For construction crew, the unibody Explorer offers enough room for gear and personnel in a capable off-road package.
+For the pharmaceutical sales and construction fleets that use it, the Explorer provides plenty of fleet-friendly features, such as a roomy interior, comfort, and capabilities that support longer trips and minimize driver fatigue.
+For construction crews, the unibody Explorer offers enough room for gear and personnel in a capable off-road package.

 The Explorer Hybrid offers a more fuel-efficient package with a 3.3-liter gasoline-hybrid powertrain that makes 318 horsepower.
 The rear-wheel-drive model provides a driving range of more than 500 miles.
 Ford is also adding the retail-facing Explorer ST performance variant with a 3.0-liter turbocharged V-6 that makes 400 hp and 415 pound-feet of torque.

 Base Explorers are now powered by a turbocharged 2.3-liter inline-four cylinder (300 hp and 310 lb.-ft.) rather than the outgoing 3.5-liter V-6.
 The Explorer shifts to rear-wheel-drive architecture, and sheds 200 pounds of weight.

 Ford will offer a set of Michelin self-sealing tires as standard equipment on Platinum and Limited hybrid all-wheel-drive models and optional on Limited models.

 Let's take a closer look at five features on the 2020 Explorer that will benefit the commercial fleets that use it.